 Master the Trail with This Backpacking Navigation and Never Lose Your Way Again

-So the next time you’re lacing up your boots and heading into the great unknown, you’ll do it with your map, compass, GPS (if you want), and a whole lot more confidence.
+So next time you lace up your boots and head into the great unknown, you will have your map, your compass, maybe a GPS, and a lot more confidence to guide you.

-And if you ever find yourself halfway up a mountain trail thinking, “Wait… have I seen this tree before?”—well, now you’ll know exactly what to do.
+And if you ever find yourself halfway up a trail thinking, “Wait, have I seen this tree before?”—now you will know just what to do.